softwebtuts/bloggerpack/README.md

 # BloggerPack

 BloggerPack is a project to make Blogger Templates using advance build tools 🌟.
-This Project is maintained by [Muhammad Muzammil](https://softwebtuts.com).
+This Project is maintained by [Softweb Tuts](https://softwebtuts.com).

 ## 🚀 Features of BloggerPack